the-anna-project/annad/doc/concept/connection.md

 ###### map information ID to CLG tree IDs
 When having an information ID given it needs to be mapped to CLG tree IDs.
-Here we make use of sets being able to create intersections with other sets.
+Here we make use of sets being able to create intersections with other sets, or being able to weight the set members for other sophisticated lookups.
 Note that this key-value pair represents a link between information and behavior due to the reference from an information ID to CLG tree IDs.
 The following key maps an information ID to CLG tree IDs.

 ```
 <prefix>:information-id:clg-tree-id:<information-id>    <clg-tree-id>,<clg-tree-id>,...